dimitry-ishenko-casparcg/baker/README.md

 `0`.
 The uid can be changed and is used to distinguish between different keypads, as well as to configure buttons for each one.

+> NB: You can use the `set-uid` program to change keypad's uid.

 Button configuration files are located in the `/etc/baker` directory (can be overriden with `--conf-dir`) and are named after the keypad uid followed by the `.conf` extension.
 In other words, to configure keypad with uid `0` – create a